themrcesi/UNIMODE/README.md

 Analysis, development and study of several algorithms to aggregate partially ordered sets such as Simulated Annealing, Linear Programming...

 You can find my dissertation [here](https://themrcesi.github.io/files/tfg.pdf).

+And the slides of the presentation are available [here](https://themrcesi.github.io/files/tfg_slides.pdf).